ceh-2000/ABM/insight1.md

 When deciding which layers to freeze, data scientists choose to freeze "lower" levels (closer to the input), because these layers are more general.
 In contrast, the "higher" levels are closer to the classification step, so we would be more likely to leave them unfrozen.

-Just to be clear about definitions, a small dataset is one that typically has less than 1000 images per class.
+Just to be clear about definitions, a small dataset is one that typically has less than 1000 images per class (i.e. <1000 dog images and <1000 cat images).

 ## Code
 Here is an R implementation of the pretrained model `VGG16` that I think sums up the variables we can choose well: